mmckegg/css-scroll-by/README.md

 `offset` can be a number (representing Y scroll) or an array containing [x,y] offset.

-`duration' is the number of milliseconds the animation should take to complete.
+`duration` is the number of milliseconds the animation should take to complete.

 ## Example